diyelectromusic/PDS_Remake/AmtsradCPC/README.md

 A monitor program is required to run on the CPC to respond to commands from the PC.
-A starter version of the monitor program is provided here (see [part 8](https://emalliab.wordpress.com/2026/08/16/pds-the-programmers-development-system-part-8/) for details, but as described in the PDS Z80 Manual, it was typical to use the provided monitor and PDS to build and download a bespoke monitor program at a convenient location and start point in memory.
+A starter version of the monitor program is provided here (see [part 8](https://emalliab.wordpress.com/2026/08/16/pds-the-programmers-development-system-part-8/) for details), but as described in the PDS Z80 Manual, it was typical to use the provided monitor and PDS to build and download a bespoke monitor program at a convenient location and start point in memory.